-The cabinet approved the draft bill late on Friday - paving the way for a new multi-billion euro bailout and a debt-cut plan - after another day of rocky politics where six cabinet members resigned over the additional austerity demands.
+The cabinet approved the draft bill late on Friday -- paving the way for a new multi-billion euro bailout and a debt-cut plan -- after another day of rocky politics duirng which six cabinet members resigned over the additional austerity demands.

 The uncertainty has roiled world financial markets, with stocks snapping a five-day winning streak on Friday and the euro slumping as planned wage and pension cuts in Greece hit a new obstacle.

 Outside Greece's parliament, police fired teargas at black-masked protesters who threw petrol bombs, stones and bottles at the start of a 48-hour general strike against the cuts ordered by the troika of international lenders.

 But the street protests against the austerity -- which many Greeks blame on Germany -- were relatively small compared to last year's mass rallies.